Article

 Spousal maintenance after divorce in Romania Only when one of the spouses claims maintenance due to a disability directly related to the marriage

-Compensatory payment Can be claimed by the plaintiff only when the marriage had a duration of at least 20 years.
+Compensatory payment Can be claimed by the plaintiff only when the marriage has had a duration of at least 20 years.
 Not possible when the respective spouse also requests spousal maintenance.

 Legal separation in Romania (Yes/No) No